 Frieda River Copper-Gold Project, Papua New Guinea (PanAust 80 per cent)

-In May 2017, PanAust announced the completion of a feasibility study addendum for the Project.
-The addendum incorporates data and technical analysis from 2016 geological, geotechnical and metallurgical field programs that was not available at the time of the feasibility study completion in May 2016 and subsequent lodgement of the SML application in June 2016.
+In May 2017, PanAust announced the completion of an addendum to the original feasibility study.
+The addendum incorporated data and technical analysis from geological, geotechnical and metallurgical field programs that was not available at the time of the feasibility study.

 The Horse-Ivaal-Trukai, Ekwai and Koki (HITEK) global Mineral Resource is now estimated to contain 2.64 billion tonnes of mineralisation at an average grade of 0.44 per cent copper and 0.23g/t gold representing 12 million tonnes (Mt) of copper and 19 million ounces (Moz) of gold.